-Services that are covered for you What you must pay when you get these services health and risk factors.
+Services that are covered for you What you must pay when you get these services Annual wellness visit You can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once each calendar year.
-Note : You don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits.
+Note: You don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
 Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
 Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms.
 Cardiac rehabilitation services Requires prior authorization (approval in advance) to be covered.
 Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. \$20 for each Medicare-covered cardiac rehabilitation service.
+The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. \$15 for each Medicare-covered cardiac rehabilitation service.
 Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your Primary Care Physician to help lower your risk for cardiovascular disease.
-During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
-There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
+During this visit, your doctor may discuss aspirin There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.